Fun Facts About Robotics

 - The word 'robot' came from a play.
 Czech playwright and journalist Karel Capek introduced the word in his play R.U.R (Rossum's Universal Robots) in 1920.
 The word 'robot' comes from the Old Church Slavonic word 'robota' meaning 'drudgery' or 'servitude'.

-- While robots may be a comparatively new human invention, it was conceptualised much earlier by none other than the famous artist and inventor Leonardo Da Vinci.
-Dubbed the ‘mechanical knight’, the robot was a humanoid automation created by the artist in 1495.
-The robot knight could independently move its arms, sit, stand and even raise his visor.
+- While robots may be a comparatively new human invention, it was conceptualized much earlier by none other than the famous artist and inventor Leonardo Da Vinci.
+Dubbed the 'mechanical knight', the robot was humanoid automation created by the artist in 1495.
+The robot knight could independently move its arms, sit, stand, and even raise his visor.
 A model of the robot is on display in a museum in Berlin, Germany.

 - The first speaking humanoid robot, Elektro, was constructed between 1937-38 by Westinghouse in Ohio, US.
 The robot was built to be seven feet tall, could walk on voice command, speak about 700 words, blow up balloons and move his head and arms.
 It has been featured in a movie and a song and is currently at the Mansfield Memorial Museum.